HomeEngineering Projects For YouSimple Solar Light Circuit

 Assemble the circuit, together with the LED, on the PCB.
 Use a wire length of not more than 5cm to connect LED1 to the IC.
 A readymade inductor can be used for the circuit.
 For better performance and efficiency, use a low equivalent series resistance (ESR) value of inductor for the circuit.
 The circuit can fit in an old torchlight enclosure with appropriate modifications.

-Fix connector CON1 and LED1 on the front, and CON2 at the top of the enclosure to connect the solar cell.
+Fix the connector CON1 and LED1 on the front, and CON2 at the top of the enclosure to connect the solar cell.

-parts list
+solar light parts list

 Conclusion

-Solar garden lights offer an efficient, eco-friendly solution for illuminating outdoor spaces.
+Solar lights offer an efficient, eco-friendly solution for illuminating outdoor spaces.
 By integrating components like solar cells, lamps, and controllers, these systems provide reliable lighting.
 They not only reduce electricity costs but also promote sustainability, making them an ideal choice for modern gardens.
 With easy installation and minimal maintenance, solar lights are a practical, long-term investment for anyone looking to enhance their outdoor living areas.

 EFY notes